filippi-claudia/champ/docs/vmc_problematic_cblocks.md

 **PROBLEM:** \
 NCOEF must be include in a include file.\
 **SOLUTION:** \
-I included the NCOEF parameter in the vmc.h file.
+I included NCOEF parameter in the vmc.h file.

 - [ ] ***#104 common block /orbital_num_spl2/***
 **PROBLEM:** \